List of Southern California transit agencies: Kanan Shuttle

+Kanan Shuttle is a free bus service that operates between Oak Park and Agoura Hills.
+The transit system is Funded by the County of Ventura, City of Agoura Hills, and the Oak Park Unified School District.
+The transit is operated under contract by Thousand Oaks Transit.

 La Puente Link

 La Puente is served by a single shuttle loop, which was established in 2001.
 The route winds through the city, heading as far north as Hacienda Boulevard, as far west as Puente Avenue, and as far east as Guzman Avenue.

 Lawndale Beat

-In the city of Lawndale, two shuttle routes are provided, each of which serves the Redondo Beach light rail station in the adjacent city of Redondo Beach.
+In the city of Lawndale, two shuttle routes are provided, each of which serves the Redondo Beach station in the adjacent city of Redondo Beach.
 The Residential Route winds through the city between the South Bay Galleria and Rosecrans Avenue, serving various side streets.
-The Express Route travels directly from the Galeria along Hawthorne Boulevard and Marine Avenue to the train station.
+The Express Route travels directly from the Galleria along Hawthorne Boulevard and Marine Avenue to the train station.

-Long Beach Transit

-Long Beach Transit runs 39 fixed routes, serving city of Long Beach and surrounding areas.

-Los Angeles County Metropolitan Transportation Authority (Metro)
+Los Angeles County Public Works (LAGoBus)

-The Los Angeles County Metropolitan Transportation Authority (branded as Metro) operates bus, light rail, heavy rail and bus rapid transit services in Los Angeles County.
-It also provides funding and directs planning for rail and freeway projects within Los Angeles County, funding 27 local transit agencies as well as paratransit services.
+The County of Los Angeles operates twenty eight routes under 5 transit networks for unincorporated Los Angeles.